waelkarman/asynchronous-messages-exchanger/README.md

 ###### Improvements :
 - Manage message_processed and sequence rollover.
 - Solve terminate called after throwing an instance of 'std::system_error'; what():  Resource temporarily unavailable
-- Check whether the sendto function should be synchronized
+- Check whether the sendto function should be synchronized, create a synchronized wrapper.
-- Investigate MEME% increasement
+- Investigate MEM% increasement